What is Stuxnet? Explore how Stuxnet spread

 Rootkit

-The rootkit used by Stuxnet is designed to hide the worm's presence on a system.
-It does this by intercepting system calls and altering the results to hide the worm's files and processes.
+The rootkit used by Stuxnet is designed to hide the worm’s presence on a system, specifically targeting Siemens industrial control systems.
+It does this by intercepting system calls and altering the results to hide the worm’s files and processes.
 This makes it incredibly difficult to detect the worm, even with sophisticated antivirus software.

 In addition to hiding the worm’s presence, the rootkit also provides a backdoor for the attackers to control the infected system.
 This allows them to update the worm, change its behavior, or even remove it if necessary.

 The worm component of Stuxnet is responsible for spreading the malware to other systems.
-It does this by exploiting a number of different vulnerabilities, including multiple zero-day exploits.
+As one of the sophisticated computer worms, it does this by exploiting a number of different vulnerabilities, including multiple zero-day exploits.

 Once the worm has infected a system, it begins to search for its specific targets.
 If it does not find these targets, it will lie dormant and continue to spread itself to other systems.